 What does CDM2015 require?

-CDM2015 requires that all construction documents are managed in a controlled and systematic way.
-This includes the identification, storage, retrieval, and dissemination of information.
-The aim is to ensure that construction workers have access to the information they need to work safely.
+This may include the identification, storage, retrieval, and dissemination of information.
+The aim is to ensure that construction designers and workers have access to the information they need to work safely.

 It is important to ensure that you consider all elements of a construction project and the documents that might be required to comply with CDM2015.